angidelic/angidelic.github.io/General Exercises in R/readme.txt

-This directory is a collection of various work I've done in Python.
+This directory is a collection of various work I've done in R.

 This directory displays the following skills: